caffeinery/coffea/README.md

 _coffea lays the foundations you need to painlessly and effortlessly connect to multiple chat protocols_

+**Not maintained:** coffea is currently not maintained anymore due to lack of time.
+If you are interested in continuing this project feel free to contact me at [me@omnidan.net](mailto:me@omnidan.net)

 **Attention:** `beta15` changed `event.channel` to `event.chat` for more
 consistency across protocols.
 Furthermore, helper functions now accept only *one* argument with all the options for building the event.
 Make sure to update